 About 1520, Martin Luther, a Catholic friar or "brother", renounced his monastic vows and formed the Lutheran Church which used his German translation of the scriptures.

-And with the advent of the printing press, a number of English translations followed, the most famous, for hundreds of years, being the authorized King James version.
+And so with the advent of the printing press and a number of English translations that followed, the most famous, for hundreds of years, was the authorized King James version.
 See further details below.

 Click a column heading to sort alphabetically